Sataniachia/COMP229Group-3/README.md

 ### Common Issues
 1. **MongoDB Connection Error**
-   - Ensure MongoDB is running locally
+   - MongoDB should be running locally
    - Check connection string in `config/config.js`

 2. **Port Already in Use**